sbhowmik7/PSSEcompare/README.md

 <b>TESTED:</b>
-Tested on Windows with PSS®E 33 and their respective python versions (2.7+)
+Tested on Windows with PSS®E 33 and python 2.7+

 **SUPPORT**